-“Elder, I have a requirement that you must uphold when you are staying at the Village.”
+“Elder, I have a requirement you must uphold when you stay at the Village.”

 “If they are reasonable, we will uphold it.”

-Zero took a deep breath before he went ahead to say what he had too.
+Zero took a deep breath before he said what he had to.
 “First, please leave the Lunar Rabbits alone.”

-“Lunar Rabbits, you mean that giant rabbit that you just talked to?”
+“Lunar Rabbits, you mean that giant rabbit you just talked to?”
 M2 asked.